Article Image

 Examining the issues in medicine that you, your colleagues, and your patients face.

-1. Practical ways to address challenges in health care, or solutions-oriented discussion of issues in medicine — Example for surgeons: ergonomics, disability insurance, how you take care of your body
+1. Practical ways to address challenges in health care, or solutions-oriented discussion of issues in medicine— Examples: workplace safety, health care workforce evolution, structure of the health care system.

 Patient Encounters

-1. Patient care or patient experiences through a specific lens: rural medicine; inner-city; disadvantaged population
+1. Patient care or patient experiences through a specific lens— Examples: rural medicine; inner-city; disadvantaged populations.

-2. Learning something new about a patient and how that changed your care for them — Example: He Didn’t Want Treatment
+2. Learning something new about a patient and how that changed your care for them— Examples: a patient interaction you had that changed your views.

 Primary Care and Public Health Topics

-2. The challenges that emerging street drugs may pose to our patients and what we can do to help
+1. The challenges that emerging street drugs may pose to our patients and what we can do to help— Examples: caring for various populations, new standards of care, showing empathy for patients who are struggling with substance abuse.

 Experiences at Medical Conferences

-1. Emerging trends, practices, hot topics discussed at a medical conference: What challenges or opportunities is your specialty exploring and what are their potential implications for medical professionals and patients?
+1. Emerging trends, practices, hot topics discussed at a medical conference— Examples: what challenges or opportunities your specialty is exploring and potential implications there are for medical professionals and patients.

-2. Panel Discussions and Workshops: Summarize key takeaways from panel discussions and workshops attended, highlighting important discussions, debates, and practical insights shared by experts.
+2. Panel discussions and workshops— Examples: summarize key takeaways from panel discussions and workshops attended, highlighting important discussions, debates, and practical insights shared by experts.

-4. Reflections on personal experiences, growth and development
+3. Reflections on personal experiences, growth, and development.

 All opinions published on Op-Med are the author’s and do not reflect the official position of Doximity or its editors.
 Op-Med is a safe space for free expression and diverse perspectives.
 For more information, or to submit your own opinion, please see our submission guidelines or email opmed@doximity.com.